mbootsman/marcelbootsman.nl/content/readme.md

 I work 5 days a week, with a bit less working hours on the Mondays.
 Usually available for work between 9AM and 5PM.
 Yes, that sounds like a 9-to-5 mentality.
 Mind the word usually.
 Because of private reasons there might be days where this work schedule is totally different.

 My Slack status is a good indication to see if I’m working, but it’s not a solid indicator.
 If you want to know if i’m available, just ping me.
-On Slack, Signal (if you have my mobile number), Twitter or email.
+On Slack, Signal (if you have my mobile number), Mastodon or email.
+[Check my contact details here](https://marcelbootsman.nl/#connect).
 Just realize, that when I’m not working, or in a meeting, I might not respond instantly.

 How to contact me?
 --------------------